 - the parties submit themselves, either expressly or tacitly, to their jurisdiction.

 Under Article 22 of the CMP, cases arising out of Panama may be stayed in favour of a foreign forum when the court considers that the Panamanian forum is not convenient, when the parties have expressly agreed by contract to submit to the jurisdiction of a foreign forum or arbitration tribunal, and when the dispute has previously been submitted to a foreign arbitration tribunal and court and a decision is pending.
 The CMP was amended in 2009 to, inter alia, make it more difficult to stay an action in favour of a foreign forum when the relevant forum selection clause is not contained in a contract that has been negotiated by the parties.
 Article 22(3) of the CMP expressly states that pro forma or adhesion contracts are not considered 'previously and expressly negotiated'.
-There have been two recent Supreme Court decisions that have interpreted the modified Article 22(3) of the CMP in the context of forum-selection clauses in contracts of carriage evidenced by bills of lading.
+Two Supreme Court decisions have interpreted the modified Article 22(3) of the CMP in the context of forum-selection clauses in contracts of carriage evidenced by bills of lading.
 In a decision dated 30 May 2012 in Mund & Fester GMBH & Co KG v.
 'Nagoya Bay' and Nagoya Bay Inc, the Supreme Court affirmed a ruling of the Second Maritime Court that denied a motion to stay an action based on the standard arbitration clause contained in the 1994 Congen Bill Form, which incorporated, by reference, the arbitration clause in the charter party.
-More recently, in a decision dated 6 January 2014 in Harvest Fresh Growers Inc v.
-Maersk Line, the Supreme Court affirmed a ruling of the First Maritime Court that denied a motion to stay an action in favour of the English High Court based on a forum-selection clause in a standard liner bill of lading.
+In a decision dated 6 January 2014 in Harvest Fresh Growers Inc v.
+Maersk Line, the Supreme Court affirmed a ruling of the First Maritime Court that denied a motion to stay an action in favour of the High Court of England and Wales based on a forum-selection clause in a standard liner bill of lading.
 The lower court decision was affirmed, even though the parties had negotiated a service contract that incorporated the standard terms of the Maersk bill of lading.
-In both cases, the Supreme Court found that there was no evidence of a prior negotiation by the parties of the corresponding forum selection clauses.
-It must be said that the reason behind the legislative amendment to Article 22(3) of the CMP was to prevent stay of actions based on forum selection clauses in bills of lading.
-If the relevant forum selection clause is contained in a charter party or memorandum of agreement, which are normally actively negotiated by the parties, the Panamanian courts would tend to enforce it.
+In both cases, the Supreme Court found that there was no evidence of a prior negotiation by the parties of the corresponding forum-selection clauses.
+It must be said that the reason behind the legislative amendment to Article 22(3) of the CMP was to prevent stays of action based on forum-selection clauses in bills of lading.
+If the relevant forum-selection clause is contained in a charter party or memorandum of agreement, which are normally actively negotiated by the parties, the Panamanian courts would tend to enforce it.

 ii Arbitration and ADR

 The Maritime Law Association of Panama and the Panama Chamber of Shipping joined forces to create a maritime arbitration centre (CECOMAP).
-Recently, the rules and a table of fees were approved for the CECOMAP and an agreement with one of the established arbitration centres in the Chamber of Commerce or the Construction Chamber is being worked on for the CECOMAP to be able to use their facilities.
-CECOMAP is intended to be an arbitration centre in which the growing number of companies in the Panama Chamber of Shipping can resolve their disputes efficiently and cost-effectively.
-Eventually, it is intended that the CECOMAP become an option for dispute resolution for the whole of Latin America.
+The rules and a table of fees were approved for the CECOMAP and an agreement with one of the established arbitration centres in the Chamber of Commerce or the Construction Chamber is being worked on for the CECOMAP to be able to use its facilities.
+The CECOMAP is intended to be an arbitration centre in which the growing number of companies in the Panama Chamber of Shipping can resolve their disputes efficiently and cost-effectively.
+The eventual aim is that the CECOMAP becomes an option for dispute resolution for the whole of Latin America.

 iii Enforcement of foreign judgments and arbitral awards